SAP-archive/jenkins-pipelayer/README.md

 ### Use the template

 Create or modify a property file in `config` folder.
-Set property `jenkins.job.pipeline` to the pipeline template you want to use.
+Set property `jenkins.job.template` to the pipeline template you want to use.
 Set a name for the job with property `jenkins.job.name`